 What are floaters?

 Floaters are most common in people who are nearsighted, people who’ve had an eye injury and sometimes after surgery.
 Floaters usually come and go, changing their location.
-If a floater interferes with the direct line of sight, moving the eye around by looking up and down or back and forth will move the vitreous fluid and reposition the floater.
+If a floater interferes with the direct line of sight, moving the eye around by looking up and down or back and forth may move the vitreous fluid and reposition the floater.

 When do floaters indicate a serious problem?

 As the vitreous gel shrinks away from the retina, the retina may become torn and cause bleeding.
 These tears require immediate medical intervention by an ophthalmologist in the form of painless laser treatment in order to prevent a retinal detachment, which can lead to partial or complete blindness.
+If you experience a sudden appearance of multiple floaters call our office immediately at 810-732-2272.

 What are flashes?